ibrahimcesar/velociplot/README.md

 <div align="center">

-# velociplot 🦖
+# Velociplot 🦖

-> Scientific plotting at velociraptor speed
+_Scientific plotting at velociraptor speed_

 **velociplot** (Velociraptor + plot) is a fast, publication-quality plotting library for Rust.
 Quick, precise, and deadly effective for creating scientific figures.